JerrickLiu/MineRL-Stable-Baselines/README.md

 ## Headless mode

-If you're funning without a head, that is without a physical display (for example through an SSH connection like I was), you can write a dockerfile to run it or use xvfb-run.
+If you're running without a head, that is without a physical display (for example through an SSH connection like I was), you can write a dockerfile to run it or use xvfb-run.
 Note that xvfb-run isn't compatible with NVIDIA drivers so you can alos use a VCN server or just go the docker route like I did.
 I provided an example dockerifle that I wrote